zmielko/KOMPAS/README.md

 For more information on using KOMPAS, see the documentation on the repo wiki.

+Currently, the .py files are compatible with Windows, macOS, and Linux while the packaged version currently works on macOS and Linux.

 Many thanks to the following individuals for their user feedback and review:

 Tiffany Ho, Farica Zhuang, Harshit Sahay